secretstartups/handbook/finance/expenses/index.html.md

 ### <i class="fas fa-bullseye" id="biz-tech-icons"></i> Year-end Holiday Party Budget

-GitLab has allocated [$100 USD](https://www1.oanda.com/currency/converter/) per GitLab team member for a holiday event in December.
+GitLab has allocated [$100 USD](https://www1.oanda.com/currency/converter/) per GitLab team member for a holiday event in Q4 (until end of January) for the different year-end holiday celebrations.

 Guidance on the year-end holiday budget:
 - Each Egroup member will coordinate for their respective organizations or appoint a designee for the organization